Postgraduate TAS-MMG-GDI-2023

 - A Graduate Certificate in Maritime Management; OR

-- An undergraduate degree in engineering; OR
+- An undergraduate degree in engineering; or

-- A Graduate Certificate in Engineering
+- A Graduate Certificate in Engineering; or

 - A professional qualification in engineering such as a Certificate of Competency Chief Engineer or Engineer Class 2

 The University of Tasmania grants credit and recognition of prior learning that may include formal and/or informal prior learning.
-More information is available here. https://www.utas.edu.au/study/apply/admission-requirements/recognition-of-prior-learning
+More information is available here.

 The Graduate Diploma of Maritime Management is an ideal management course for people seeking to acquire specific management skills appropriate for the maritime industry.
-The course provides graduates with the extensive knowledge and analytical skills required to meet challenges facing the maritime industry and to enhance their career opportunities in management positions in the industry.
+The program provides graduates with the extensive knowledge and analytical skills required to meet challenges facing the maritime industry and to enhance their career opportunities in management positions in the industry.

 The maritime industry is at the forefront of international trade for sustainable development and is an exciting, dynamic, and challenging industry in which to work.
-The Graduate Diploma of Maritime Management course consists of 8 units that provide practical and applied knowledge suitable for both higher level professional and managerial roles.
-The course helps graduates develop a holistic and analytical perspective of the industry and equips them to develop solutions for complex issues faced by both domestic and international maritime business activities.
+The Graduate Diploma of Maritime Management course consists of 8 subjects that provide practical and applied knowledge suitable for both higher level professional and managerial roles.
+The program helps graduates develop a holistic and analytical perspective of the industry and equips them to develop solutions for complex issues faced by both domestic and international maritime business activities.

 This Graduate Diploma course provides a pathway to the MBA in Maritime Management.